 As I thought about writing this post Caring for your Backyard Birds, I got to thinking about how long I have loved birds.
 A few of my favorite stories growing up were The Ugly Duckling, and Are you My Mother.
-I always loved the crows that gave Dumbo his feather and I loved the bird from the story Ricki-Tiki-Tavi and of course who could forget Big Bird, Foghorn Leghorn (a personal favorite) and Road Runner.
+I was a fan of the silly crows that gave Dumbo his feather, and I loved the bird from the story Ricki-Tiki-Tavi and of course who could forget Big Bird, and the famous Foghorn Leghorn (a personal favorite) and Road Runner.

 With all those iconic birds that surrounded me as I grew up it’s not wonder that I have always loved having bird feeders and bird bath’s so that I can watch the birds in my backyard.
 Not to mention my mini obsession with my chickens.